 If you are a student of mine who is reading this blog because you are disappointed in the grade you earned, I contend that your frustration stems less from my grading policies, though this may be part of it, but more from the little-discussed fact that you have grown up and gone to school in an environment of persistent and seemingly irreversible grade inflation.
 Grade inflation is the gradual rise in average grades earned over time without a commensurate rise in performance.
 Scholars have located the start of this trend in the late-1960s, when professors purportedly began giving out higher grades to keep students out of the Vietnam War.
 Grade inflation abated somewhat in the 1970s, but began rising again in the 1980s, where it has continued until this day.
 We see grade inflation when most students in a class earn an A, A-, B+, or the occasional B. In the field of economics, price inflation generally occurs when more and more dollars chase the same amounts of goods and services.
-In this scenario, prices rise because the dollar has lost its value and the dollar can lose its value if there is a sudden spike in the number of them in circulation.
-Consider that if dollars grew on trees, as the expression goes, we would be paying very high prices for goods like milk and bread (yes, I’m aware that mild inflation has a number of benefits as I’ve written about elsewhere, but I’m just giving this example to clarify what grade inflation is).
+Prices rise because the dollar has lost its value and the dollar can lose its value if there is a sudden spike in the number of them in circulation.
 So just as price inflation often corresponds to a devaluation of the currency, grade inflation corresponds to a devaluation of student performance.
-A’s are handed out just like the dollars that grow on trees.

 More and more studies are documenting the realities of grade inflation.
 It is most observable at the Ivy League schools, where exorbitantly high tuition comes with the expectation of higher grades.
 The Boston Globe reported that in 1950, about fifteen percent of Harvard students received a grade of B+ or better, whereas in 2007, more than half of all Harvard grades were in the A range.
 According to Rosovsky and Hartley, between 1960 and 1997, average collegiate grades increased nationally from a 3.07 GPA to a 3.34.
 Gradeinflation.com has datasets that show these statistics.
 If trends continue, virtually every college student will get an “A” by the mid-21st century and the average GPA will approach 3.8, which is higher than my own undergraduate GPA.
 One study of the CSU and UC systems, where I have spent over fifteen years as a student and faculty member, showed grades inflating at about forty percent of the 32 schools surveyed (9 branches of the University of California and 23 CSU branches).
 A small percentage of these schools were actually deflating grades while at a larger number of schools, grades had stayed about the same.
 The study, which analyzed grades between 2009 and 2013, reported an average GPA at UC campuses of 3.03 while the average GPA at the CSUs was 2.93.